 False Claims Act and Self Auditing

 Identifying and reporting fraud, waste and abuse is everyone’s responsibility.
-Health Partners Plans takes this very seriously and holds all employees, members and providers accountable for reporting all concerns of fraud, waste and abuse.
+Health Partners Plans takes this very seriously and holds all employees, members and providers accountable for reporting all concerns of suspected fraud, waste and abuse.

 Providers in our network are responsible for auditing themselves and reporting any findings that would have resulted in an overpayment or underpayment to them.

-For more information on self-auditing protocols:
+For more information on provider self-disclosure and self-auditing protocols: